bazad/blanket/README.md

 However, there's another approach which I believe is more robust and flexible: rather than patching amfid at all, we can simply register a new amfid port in the kernel.

-The kernel keeps track of which port to send messages to amfid using the a host special port called HOST_AMFID_PORT.
+The kernel keeps track of which port to send messages to amfid using a host special port called `HOST_AMFID_PORT`.
 If we have unsandboxed root code execution, we can set this port to a new value.
 Apple has protected against this attack by checking whether the reply to a validation request really came from amfid: the cdhash of the sender is compared to amfid's cdhash.
 However, this doesn't actually prevent the message from being sent to a process other than amfid; it only